Divya5003/meals-application/README.md

 ### Deploy Firebase App

 This is the last step in this chapter.
-Run the following command from the command prompt to deploy your app.
+Run the following command in the CLI to deploy your app.

 `firebase deploy`